The Man Who Knew Too Much (1934).

 So we have some conditions for a set piece: a compact piece of action limited in time and space.
 But there’s also a strong time marker.
 Ramon the assassin is to wait for a dramatic pause in the score; it’s followed by a shattering choral outburst that will muffle the pistol shot.
 We’ve been given a rehearsal of the passage in a gramophone record, but since we don’t hear the whole piece then, we can’t predict exactly when the chorus will hit its peak.

-Hitchcock plays on this uncertainty by letting the piece, Arthur Benjamin’s Storm Clouds Cantata, play out in its entirety.
-It was composed for the film, and its combination of lyrical and dramatic passages blend into a stream of music that coincides with the emotional action onscreen.
+Hitchcock magnifies this uncertainty by letting the piece, Arthur Benjamin’s Storm Clouds Cantata, play out in its entirety.
+Its combination of lyrical and dramatic passages blend into a stream of music that coincides with the emotional action onscreen.
 I suspect that the piece, composed specifically for the film, glances at the most celebrated new choral piece of the era, William Walton’s Belshazzar’s Feast (1931).
 It too has a charged dramatic pause followed by a tremendous choral blast: “Slain!”
 You can listen to it here , and you can hear some of the musical affinities at 27:11 and after.

 So the self-contained quality of the sequence is enhanced by the unfolding soundtrack, as well as its “bookend” structure: Jill arrives at the Albert Hall/ Jill leaves.
 (Hitchcock was very fond of this coming-and-going bracketing; many scenes of The Birds are built out of this.)
 But to be a set piece we need virtuosity too, right?